 Employers want to hire people who are keen and eager to work hard and become a solid member of their team.
 If you show enthusiasm throughout the interview, this will leave a positive, lasting impression.

 11. Don't be desperate

 If there's one nugget of wisdom that has always worked well for me, it's this – don't worry about whether you'll get the job or not because there'll always be plenty more opportunities.
 Of course, you don't want to have an indifferent attitude; you want to be keen and enthusiastic.
 It's just that if you're feeling nervous, repeating this sentiment will calm you down and you'll avoid looking desperate.

 12. Ask the right questions

-During most interviews, you'll be given the chance to ask your own questions.
-This is a fantastic opportunity to find out exactly what the interviewer is looking for.
+During most interviews, you'll be given a chance to ask your questions.
+It's a fantastic opportunity to find out exactly what the interviewer is looking for.
 Ask them what they see as the biggest challenge for the position and also what qualities they see as most important.
 You can then adapt your answers to meet their needs and become the ideal candidate.

 13. After the interview

 Once the interview is over stand up straight, thank the interviewer for their time, give a firm handshake, make direct eye contact and smile.
 Say that you'll look forward to hearing from them.
 Then follow up with a thank you email or letter.